Creativity myths debunked

 Some people find creativity comes more naturally than others, but creativity is a trait that everyone has in some capacity and it can happen in any context.
 You don’t need to be a designer or a poet to be creative.
 One of the best uses of creativity is problem solving.

+We can all learn creativity techniques.
 For example, using divergent thinking, you can explore many possible solutions to a problem in order to find one that works (or the one that works best).

 However, it is true that some of us are more creative than others, and it is due to the way our brains work, because there are thinking processes and brain regions connected with creativity: “Recent evidence suggests that creativity involves a complex interplay between spontaneous and controlled thinking.”